Northwest Airlines Flight 85: Incident flight

 Flight 85's crew members aboard N661US following its preservation at the Delta Flight Museum.
+(Left to right) Frank Geib (Junior captain), Mike Fagan (Junior first officer), John Hansen (Senior captain), and David Smith (Senior first officer).

 A model of N401PW at the Museum of Aeronautical Sciences at Narita Chiba.

 The flight departed Detroit Metropolitan Wayne County Airport at 2:30 p.m.
 Eastern Daylight Time.
 The incident occurred at 5:40 p.m.
 Alaska Daylight Time, around seven hours into the flight.
 At the time of the incident, Junior Captain Frank Geib and First Officer Mike Fagan had just taken control of the aircraft, allowing Senior Captain John Hanson and First Officer David Smith to rest.
 Flight 85's captain said that the event occurred at FL350 (35,000 feet/11,000 meters).

 The aircraft abruptly entered a 30- to 40-degree left bank.
 Geib initially believed that an engine failure had occurred.
 Hanson reentered the cockpit and continued to fly the aircraft by hand with Fagan.
 Geib declared an emergency and began a diversion to Anchorage.
 While the crew tried to declare the emergency, the plane was in a communications dead zone between North America and Asia.
 Even with a weak signal, the crew contacted another Northwest Airlines flight, Flight 19, which helped Flight 85 declare the emergency as it was closer to Alaska.
 Flight 85's captain reported that none of the emergency procedures available could correct the problem.
 The pilots established a conference call with Northwest Airlines in the Minneapolis-St. Paul area, but the employees there were unable to find a solution to the sudden bank.
 The flight crew took back control of the aircraft and landed at Ted Stevens Anchorage International Airport.
 To steer the aircraft, they had to use the ailerons and asymmetric engine thrust, applying more engine power to one side than the other.

 Hanson said that crew resource management (CRM) contributed to the flight's safe landing at Anchorage:

 This was a classic application of CRM.
 We were blessed and lucky that we had full flight crew augmentation.
 We had four pilots to work together in the cockpit.
 We had an excellent group of flight attendants on board; that became important later because we briefed this as a 'red' emergency, which means there's at least a solid chance you're going to have to evacuate.
 We weren't sure we were going to be able to keep the airplane on the runway.